jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Sonatype-State of-the-Software-Supplychain-2021.md

 23
 2021 STATE OF THE SOFTWARE SUPPLY CHAIN REPORT
 CHAPTER 3: PEER PRACTICES ASSOCIATED WITH MICRO AND MACRO DEPENDENCY MANAGEMENT FINDING \#1:
 Dependency management is a
 massive effort practiced on only
 25% of libraries in production apps.
 With 430,000 projects to choose from in Maven
-Central, its remarkable that 100,000 Enterprise
+Central, it’s remarkable that 100,000 Enterprise
 Java applications are leveraging only 40,000 (10%) of available projects.
 Furthermore, of the 40,000 projects being leveraged, only 10,000 (25%) are